11hodgecal/FedoraMainMachine/readme.md

-This is the monitor configurations for my main machine to be copied into the main setup files
+This is the monitor configurations for my main machine to be copied into the main config files